 I’ve visited Leavenworth multiple times over the years, and exploring the town during the winter is the best time to go.
 The area has a magical feeling when you spend a winter weekend in Leavenworth, from all the festive German food available to carolers singing in the main square.

-You’ll be hard-pressed to find anywhere that has the same charm as this city, especially during the holiday season.
+You’ll be hard-pressed to find anywhere that has the same charm as this cute town in Washington, especially during the holiday season.
 This guide will show you how to visit Leavenworth in the winter and the best Leavenworth winter activities you won’t want to miss.

 This article was last updated in September 2021.